veo-labs/openveo-plugin-generator/docs/conf.md

 A socket message maps a message to an action (JavaScript function).

-The message :
+The message:

     'my.test.message' : 'app/server/controllers/TestController.testMessageAction'

-Can be interpreted as :
+Can be interpreted as:

   > *A socket message 'my.test.message' will call the function testMessageAction exposed by module app/server/controllers/TestSocketController.js*

-The following messages are automatically sent by the socket server and does not need to be send by the socket client :
+The following messages are automatically sent by the socket server and does not need to be send by the socket client:

 - **connection** Client is connected to the socket server
 - **disconnect** Client has been disconnected from the socket server
 - **error** An error occurred in client / server connection

-Let's pretend we want to handle the default messages and custom messages in our **public-namespace** namespace :
+Let's pretend we want to handle the default messages and custom messages in our **public-namespace** namespace:

 ```js
 'public-namespace': {